-This unique degree has been designed and delivered by the Sheffield Q-Step centre which is one of only 15 Q-Step centres in the UK.
+This unique three-year degree has been designed and delivered by the Sheffield Q-Step centre which is one of only 15 Q-Step centres in the UK.
 Q-Step is a £19.5 million programme designed to promote a step-change in quantitative social science training in the UK.

 On the course you will learn innovative and cutting edge research methods which allow the analysis of large data sets using the latest software and techniques, including social media.
 You will also choose from three subject pathways that lend themselves to the analysis of numerical data, a skill that is in demand by the UK job market.

 This is a unique, multidisciplinary degree that combines high-level training in quantitative methods with modules from a choice of three pathways:

 • Human Geography, Urban Studies & Planning and Landscape

 Through your choice of modules and the option to take a language module, you will become confident in quantitative methods and also in the key intellectual concerns of contemporary social science.

 Throughout the degree you will have opportunities to showcase your work to peers, academics and employers and publish work.
 You will also conduct quantitative research projects with employers or join the student Research Assistant scheme working with academics in the University.
 You can also choose to take a summer or year-long work placement, making this a Degree with Employment Experience (DEE).
 You can also study away from Sheffield with our Study Abroad and Erasmus programmes.

 This unique course is the first of its kind in the UK and leads the way in developing graduates with a quantitative skills set, relevant to the Global job market.